-This will be the largest study of CI in the IMIDs, providing the first definitive evidence of the extent of CI in this group.
+This analysis of the UK-Biobank dataset will be the largest study of CI in the IMIDs, providing the first definitive evidence of the extent of CI in this group.
 Furthermore, risk factors for CI identified within this project can be used to direct intervention development.

 This will be the largest assessment of cognitive impairment in the IMIDs to date, providing an accurate description of cognitive impairment in these conditions, leading to it becoming a recognised symptom of the IMIDs.
 Furthermore, identifying factors that are linked with cognitive impairment could pave the way for the development of interventions to improve or prevent cognitive impairment in the IMIDs.
 Lastly, if lifestyle is linked with cognitive impairment in the IMIDs, this will provide motivation for positive health behaviour changes.